sajidhamdard/learnjavascript/notes/Hindi/70-Asynchronous-JavaScript.md

 This achieves the same result as the previous example.

-In Hinglish language, Handling Rejected Promises means dealing with cases when things go wrong while executing asynchronous operations in JavaScript.
+Handling Rejected Promises means dealing with cases when things go wrong while executing asynchronous operations in JavaScript.
 We can catch these errors using the `catch` method on the Promise object or by passing a second argument to the `then` method.
 It's important to handle these errors properly so that we can take appropriate action and prevent our code from crashing.

 ### explain Asynchronous Behind the Scene: The Event Loop in javascript ?